jenjnif/jenjnif.github.io/_posts/2018-08-08-TestDrivenDevelopment.md

 excerpt_separator: <!--more-->
 ---

-**As part of my job I implement features and fix bugs for a web application involving quite a confusing session booking system with various access levels and specifications.**
+**As part of my job I implement features and fix bugs for a web application involving a session booking system that I find confusing with various access levels and specifications.**

 <p align="center"><img src="/images/TestingOne/Goat.JPG"
      alt="Sunday visit to Eagle Crag" width="60%" /></p>

 As many programmers will have found before me, projects quickly become warrens.
-Fixing one thing illumintates further issues and breaks other parts of the code.
+Fixing one thing illuminates further issues and breaks other parts of the code.
 Before you know it you are in a complicated web of dispair.
 It quickly became clear how important tests are, especially as projects grow and become more complex as my one has.
 <!--more-->

 <br>